Panjab University Swami Sarvanand Giri Regional Centre, Hoshiarpur: MANTHAN-2013

-Student Welfare Society

-The Students Welfare Society (SWS) is headed by Dr. Virender Negi (Student Welfare Incharge) who holds responsibility for various extra-curricular and cultural activities in the campus.
-SWS organized events such as guest lectures, sports meets, annual festival, etc. Successful events included AAROHAN 2009, AAROHAN 2010, ANANT 2011, ANANT 2012 and ANANT 2K13.

-Chief Justice visit
+Chief Justice of India Visit

 Chief Justice of India (CJI) Altamas Kabir visited the school to talk about illegal immigration and fraudulent marriages involving NRIs.
-Supreme Court Judge and Executive Chairman of the National Legal Services Authority Justice D K Jain presided and Punjab and Haryana High Court Chief Justice A K Sikri, the patron-in-chief of the PLSA, participated.
+Supreme Court Judge and Executive Chairman of the National Legal Services Authority Justice D. K. Jain presided and Punjab and Haryana High Court Chief Justice A K Sikri, the patron-in-chief of the PLSA, participated.

 ANANT

 ANANT is the annual techno-cultural fest.
 The 2K13 edition was held on 4–6 April 2013 on the theme "Green Earth".
 The working body planned to highlight technical research and development, cultural awakening and spread the word of a clean and green environment.
 MP Sh.
 Avinash Rai Khanna and Prof Renu Vig (Director, UIET Chandigarh) on Digital Image Processing presented.
 The 3-day experience included technical events such as Robo Soccer, Mud Rally, Line Sychophant, Circuit King, Robo Wars, Electrical Junkyard, Code Caffeine etc., literary events such as Braniac, Symposium-the group discussion, Promethean fantasy-the picture declamation, Spur of the moment.
 All these events were aimed at strengthening the cultural and literary aspects and giving the students a platform to explore the horizons of these fields.
 Cultural events included Cotillion - a dance competition and A-la-mode - a fashion show.
 The last day was marked by a lecture on "Right to information" by Prof GK Chattrath.
 It drew students from other colleges as well.
 Star night featured Punjabi singer Geeta Zaildar.